alexristinmaa/alexanderristinmaa/alexanderristinmaa/app/(experiments)/mandelbrot/page.md

 ![mandelbrot](/mandelbrot/mandelbrot.png "Mandelbrot")

 ## Go "backend"
 The idea was to create a go-mandelbrot kind of backend.
+This function is a standard mandelbrot computation function ([wikipedia: mandelbrot](https://en.wikipedia.org/wiki/Mandelbrot_set#Computer_drawings)).
 It looks something like this:

 ```go
 func mandelbrot(xStart, xEnd, yStart, yEnd float64, iterations int) {